 So, getting an increase can help you reduce your utilization percentage without having to cut back on your expenses.
 Plus, if you already have low utilization, a credit limit increase could allow you to spend more without hurting your score.

 The difference between a credit card’s available credit and its credit limit is the relationship between the cardholder’s current spending power and his or her total spending power.
 A credit limit is the maximum amount that can be charged to a credit card overall.
-Available credit is the credit limit minus any unpaid balance, including pending charges that have yet to post to the account.
-Your available credit will increase by the amount of each payment you make.
-A credit card’s credit limit and available credit match when the balance is $0 or the card is “maxed out.”… read full answer
+Available credit is the credit limit minus any unpaid balance, including pending charges that have yet to post to the account.… read full answer